 - more vigorous activities such as running and jumping

 - ball activities like kicking, catching and throwing

 - copycat activities such as skip, jump, hop

 Rest and napping in between active play is important too.
 Activities like drawing and making puzzles contribute to your child’s overall development.

 Encouraging babies and toddlers to be active (Video)

 Physical activity for children over 3

-If your child is over 3 years old and can walk unaided, they should be physically active every day for at least 3 hours, spread throughout the day.
+If your child is over 3 years old and can walk by themselves, they should be physically active for at least 3 hours every day.

-- At least one hour of activity should be structured and energetic, for example, swimming or playing a game of chase.
+- Plan at least 1 hour of structured and energetic activity, for example, swimming or playing a game of chase.

 - Limit the time your young child is not active to an hour a day, except when they’re asleep.

 - Make sure they play outdoors as well as indoors daily.